52 Pages Posted: 25 Nov 2012 Last revised: 10 Mar 2015

-We introduce a new matching model to mimic inter-college tuition exchange programs for dependents of faculty to attend other colleges tuition-free.
-Each participating college has to avoid being a net-exporter of students.
-Programs use decentralized markets making it difficult to achieve balance.
-We show that stable equilibria discourage net-exporting colleges from exchange.
-We introduce two-sided top-trading-cycles (2S-TTC) mechanism that is balanced-efficient, student-strategy-proof, and respecting priority bylaws regarding dependent eligibility.
-Moreover, it encourages exchange, since full participation is dominant strategy for colleges.
-We prove 2S-TTC is the unique mechanism fulfilling these objectives and introduce new student-strategy-proof mechanisms to achieve other objectives.
+We introduce a new matching model to mimic two-sided exchange programs such as tuition and worker exchange, in which each firm has to avoid being a net-exporter of workers.
+These exchanges use decentralized markets, making it difficult to achieve a balance between exports and imports.
+We show that stable equilibria discourage net-exporting firms from exchange.
+We introduce the two-sided top-trading-cycles mechanism that is balanced-efficient, worker-strategy-proof, acceptable, and individually rational, and respects priority bylaws regarding worker eligibility.
+We prove that it is the unique mechanism fulfilling these objectives.
+Moreover, it encourages exchange, since full participation is the dominant strategy for firms.

-Keywords: Market Design, Matching Theory, Tuition Exchange, Balanced Exchange, Two–sided Matching, Two–sided Top Trading Cycles
+Keywords: Market Design, Matching Theory, Tuition Exchange, Worker Exchange, Balanced Exchange, Two–sided Matching, Two–sided Top Trading Cycles

 JEL Classification: C71, C78, D71, D78